sookinoby/sentiment-analysis2/README.md

 The Setences "I hate pizza" will become a matrix shown below.

  If the word is present in the sentence, then corresponding row of the  vocabulary matrix is copied.
 This is the same operation that is performed by the embedding layer of the mxnet(or any other deep learning framework).
- (Embedding layer)[http://mxnet.io/api/python/symbol.html#mxnet.symbol.Embedding] just peforms the look up operations and should not be confused with (word-embedding)[https://en.wikipedia.org/wiki/Word_embedding].
+ [Embedding layer](http://mxnet.io/api/python/symbol.html#mxnet.symbol.Embedding) just peforms the look up operations and should not be confused with [word-embedding](https://en.wikipedia.org/wiki/Word_embedding).

 Can we do better than one-code encoding the vocabulary?.
 Is there a better way to represent the words?.
 Word embedding solves this problem.
 Instead of discretizing the words, it provides a continous represantation of words.
 A word embedding matrix can look like this.

 Instead of the representing the word as NXN matrix, we represent the words with N*3 matrix, where there 3 is embedding size.
 So each word can be represented as a 3 dimensional vector, instead of N dimensional vector.
 Words embedding not only reduces the size of representation of vocabulary matrix, but tries to bring bring semantic relationship between words.
 For example, "pizza" and "cake" have nearly similar word embedding, since both refers to type of food.
 "Love" and "Hate" have same magnitude in 2nd dimension since they convey feelings  but entriely different magnitude in 1st dimension (0.9 and 0.1 respectively) since they convey opposite sentiments.
 Embedding words into smaller dimensions can help us in several ways .
 These embedding can be learnt by deep neural network automatically during sentiment classification.
 The vector of particular words can be treated as weights that needs to be learnt by deep neural network.
-The embedding technqiues can be used on images and other data and commonly popularised as (autoencoder)[https://en.wikipedia.org/wiki/Autoencoder] networks.
+The embedding technqiues can be used on images and other data and commonly popularised as [autoencoder](https://en.wikipedia.org/wiki/Autoencoder) networks.

 ## Convolutional  on sentences.